Stop DataWorks service billing

 Internet traffic

-You can choose either of the following methods:
+You can use either of the following methods:

-• Change the data source access address used in data integration from a public IP address to a Virtual Private Cloud (VPC) address.
+• Change the data source access addresses used in Data Integration from Internet addresses to VPC addresses.

 • Stop all Data Integration tasks.
-In the Data Integration > Synchronization Task and Data Integration > Serverless Sync Tasks lists, stop all tasks that require access to the internet.
+Go to Data Integration > Synchronization Task and Data Integration > Serverless Sync Tasks lists, and stop all tasks that require Internet traffic.

 Important

-This topic focuses only on Internet traffic generated by tasks on the DataWorks side.
-Check for other sources of Internet traffic.
+This topic focuses only on Internet traffic generated by DataWorks tasks.
+Check and handle other possible sources of Internet traffic on your own.

 Configure sync tasks